 The country looking on the sunny side

-Right now, the low-carbon economy in Irish is enjoying a period of what some are calling unprecedented optimism.
+Right now, the low-carbon economy in Ireland is enjoying a period of what some are calling unprecedented optimism.
 It’s on course to meet its 2020 target of 40% electricity from renewable sources, and it’s recently been making firm commitments to low carbon initiatives via a number of frameworks and legislation, including the ‘Programme for Government – Our Shared Future’, the Climate Action Plan 2019.
 And of course, there’s the European Green Deal, through which it’s pledged to achieve carbon neutrality by 2050.

 Carbon neutrality is amongst Ireland’s ultimate long term aims, and as part of achieving them it’s currently focusing its attention on achieving similarly tough goals much closer on the horizon.
 By 2030, clean energy is expected to become the largest source of global energy production, and by that date Ireland plans for renewable energy to make up at least 70% of its overall energy mix.
 It’s an ambitious target – factoring in an expected growth of demand, it’ll probably require that the current levels are doubled.